andreaippo/my-tips/README.md

 Create the folder to store the unit file:
 `mkdir -p ~/.config/systemd/user`

-Create the unit file with its content:
+Create the unit file with its content, by running this command:

 ```
 echo '[Unit]